simpleledger/slpjs/readme.md

 ## MINT - Create additional tokens

 Adding additional tokens for a token that already exists is possible if you are in control of the minting "baton".
 This minting baton is a special UTXO that gives authority to add to the token's circulating supply.
+Also see the [TypeScript example](examples/6-mint-token.ts).

 ```javascript
 // Install BITBOX-SDK v8.1+ for blockchain access